There are two COVID-19 call centers:

 -The new loss of taste or smell.

 They will be excluded for 10 days from the start of symptoms, fever-free x 24 hours without the use of fever-reducing medication, and improvement of symptoms.
-Unless they are seen by a health care provider and they have an alternate diagnosis or a negative COVID-19 test.
+Unless they have a negative COVID-19 (molecular or antigen) test.
 Must show documentation.

 * Students who only have a fever with no other symptoms are excluded for 24 hours fever free without fever-reducing medication and symptoms have improved.* Per Health Department, siblings of a student who has symptoms should be excluded from school until the symtpomatic individual receives a negative test result.* Per Health Department, if someone in the household is being tested for COVID-19 due to illness, students should also stay home until the test results are received.